laravel/docs/queues.md

         // ...
     })->dispatch();

-Conversely, you can run batches of jobs in a [chain](#job-chaining) by placing batches on a chain.
-So you could first run a batch to release both podcasts and then a batch to send the notifications:
+Conversely, you may run batches of jobs within a [chain](#job-chaining) by defining batches within the chain.
+For example, you could first run a batch of jobs to release multiple podcasts then a batch of jobs to send the release notifications:

+    use App\Jobs\FlushPodcastCache;
     use App\Jobs\ReleasePodcast;
     use App\Jobs\SendPodcastReleaseNotification;
     use Illuminate\Bus\Batch;
     use Illuminate\Support\Facades\Bus;

     Bus::chain([
+        new FlushPodcastCache,
         Bus::batch([
             new ReleasePodcast(1),
             new ReleasePodcast(2),